Owen Casey

 Owen Casey (born 22 October 1969 in Dublin) is a former tennis player from Ireland.

 Casey is a three-time tennis Olympian playing in Seoul '88, Barcelona '92 and Atlanta '96.
 The right-hander reached his highest singles ATP-ranking on 12 October 1992, when he became World Number 228.

 Casey won 33 of his 49 Davis Cup matches for Ireland.
-He runs a camp in Mountpleasant tennis club, Dublin.
+He later ran a camp at Mountpleasant tennis club, Dublin.